There are 3 ways

 Since CMYK and RGB are specific to the device they are created on, there is no general conversion formula.
-Instead they are done through color management systems using color profiles that describe that space being converted.
+Instead they are done through colour management systems using colour profiles that describe that space being converted.

 - Note that these external links are not guaranteed by Oh my Print Solutions, use at your own risk.